your shopping cart is empty.

 Though terracotta may require a bit of regular maintenance to protect against moisture, its timeless appeal and durability under outdoor conditions make it a favored option for designers who appreciate a down-to-earth, artisanal approach.

 Ceramic tiles are renowned for their versatility, making them an excellent option when considering what to use for an outdoor bar top.
-With a wide range of colors, patterns, and finishes available, these tiles can be tailored to match any design vision — whether you aim for a bold, eclectic look or a more subdued, classic style.
+With a wide range of colors, patterns, and finishes available, these tiles can be tailored to match any design vision—whether you aim for a bold, eclectic look or a more subdued, classic style.

-For an outdoor bar, ceramic tiles offer the benefit of being both attractive and practical.
+In an outdoor bar, ceramic tiles offer the benefit of being both attractive and practical.
 Many ceramic tiles (especially porcelain ones) are engineered for waterproof outdoor use and can withstand the wear and tear of a busy patio setting.
 Their non-porous surfaces make them easy to clean and maintain, as well.

 Cement tiles are the perfect choice among those who want something that is both sleek and industrial.
 With their clean lines and minimalist design, these tiles can transform an outdoor bar top into a modern masterpiece.
 They’re available in a range of colors, too, making them a versatile backdrop for a variety of design schemes.